Whole exome sequencing (WES) with in silico gene panel analysis

 For detailed information about the sample requirements, please consult our clinical sample requirements page.

-Approximately 5% to 10% of all colorectal cancer cases are due to inherited genetic mutations.
+Approximately 5-10% of all colorectal cancer cases are due to inherited genetic variants.
 This means that these cases are associated with genetic syndromes that can be passed down in families.
 The most common genetic syndromes related to colorectal cancer are:

-1. Lynch Syndrome (Hereditary Nonpolyposis Colorectal Cancer - HNPCC): This is the most common hereditary colorectal cancer syndrome, accounting for about 3% to 5% of all cases.
-People with Lynch syndrome have a significantly increased risk of developing colorectal cancer, often before the age of 50.
+1. Lynch Syndrome (Hereditary Nonpolyposis Colorectal Cancer - HNPCC): This is the most common hereditary colorectal cancer syndrome, accounting for about 3-5% of all cases.
+People with Lynch syndrome have a significantly increased risk of developing colorectal cancer, often before the age of 50 compared to the general population risk.
+It is associated with variants in DNA mismatch repair (MMR) genes like MLH1, MSH2, MSH6, and PMS2, or a deletion in EPCAM gene.

-2. Familial Adenomatous Polyposis (FAP): This is a rarer condition, responsible for about 1% of all colorectal cancer cases.
-FAP is characterized by the development of hundreds to thousands of polyps in the colon and rectum, which, if untreated, almost always lead to cancer.
+2. Familial Adenomatous Polyposis (FAP): This is a rarer conditionresponsible for about 1% of all colorectal cancer cases.
+FAP is caused by variants in the APC gene and is characterized by the development of hundreds to thousands of polyps in the colon and rectum, which, if untreated, almost always lead to cancer.

-Other less common genetic syndromes that can increase colorectal cancer risk include MUTYH-associated polyposis (MAP) and Peutz-Jeghers syndrome (PJS).
+Other less common genetic syndromes that can increase colorectal cancer risk include MUTYH-associated polyposis (MAP) and Peutz-Jeghers syndrome (PJS, frequently associated with variants or deletions/duplications in STK11 gene).